leomuckley/leomuckley.github.io/msc.md

 ## Multi-Input ConvLSTM for Flood Extent Prediction

 **Overview:**
 Developed a novel deep learning technique to predict levels of flood extent in East Africa, namely a Multi-Input ConvLSTM.
-The results of this project demonstrated the effectiveness of this specifc technique to model the spatio-temporal nature of the flooding.
+The results of this project demonstrated the effectiveness of this specifc technique to model the spatio-temporal nature of flooding.
 <br><br>
-This project was initally my MSc dissertation ([link](/pdf/MSc_Dissertation.pdf)) and was subsequently published at the Machine Learning Advances Environmental Sciences workshop at ICPR 2020 ([paper](/pdf/Flood_Extent_Prediction.pdf), [slides](/pdf/ICPR_Slides.pdf)).
+This project was initally my MSc dissertation ([link](/pdf/MSc_Dissertation.pdf)), while attending the University of Edinburgh, and my work was presented at the Machine Learning Advances Environmental Sciences workshop at ICPR 2020 ([paper](/pdf/Flood_Extent_Prediction.pdf), [slides](/pdf/ICPR_Slides.pdf)).

 ### 1. Flood Extent Prediction